 ‘Rupee for Change’ is a Habitat for Humanity India campaign that engages schools in advocacy, volunteer and fundraising activities to support Habitat's efforts of rebuilding the nation.
 The campaign motivates students to voluntarily contribute Re.
 1 per day towards building homes and providing sanitation facilities for underprivileged people.

 In partnership with Habitat India, schools have helped in building homes and sanitation units for low-income families in different parts of India.
 These activities instill values of social contribution, compassion and generosity in school children.

 John Abraham is the brand ambassador of Habitat’s Rupee for Change campaign.
 An active philanthropist himself, he has been associated with Habitat for Humanity for over a decade.
 His support and active involvement continues to inspire students and schools across India.

-“It is heart-warming to see the efforts of these young kids who are selflessly working towards rebuilding the lives families in need of decent shelter.
-The funds raised by the students will make a huge difference and will enable the families to build a better future for themselves.
-I wish all the students and schools good luck for more such contribution to the society in coming years”.
+“It is heart-warming to see the efforts of these young kids who are selflessly working towards rebuilding the lives of families in need of decent shelter.
+The funds raised by the students will make a huge difference, and will enable families to build a better future for themselves.
+I wish all the students and school good luck for more such contributions to society in the coming years.”.

 – John Abraham, Actor and Brand Ambassador, Habitat for Humanity India.